Apirone/apirone-sdk-php/docs/render.md

 the value from `en` locale will be used as a fallback value.

 Officially, the library supports English `en`, Russian `ru`, Espanol `es`, French `fr`, German `de` and Turkish `tr`.
-If you want to change eth from the list, create an array with locales, passing only the codes of the desired languages:
+If you want to change the list, for example to leave only three locales, then create an array with locales, passing only the codes of the desired languages:

 ```php
 $locales = [